Psalm 82 – Earthly Judges Before the Great Judge

 For You shall inherit all nations.

 b.
-You shall inherit all nations: This is the greatness of the Great Judge.
+You shall inherit all nations: This inheritance shows the greatness of God as judge.
 Earthly judges have their own greatness, but it is nothing compared to the Great Judge.
 This inheritance ultimately belongs to Jesus Messiah.

 i.
 For You shall inherit all nations: “Does not this last verse contain a prophecy of our Lord, the calling of the Gentiles, and the prevalence of Christianity over the earth?
 Thus several of the fathers have understood the passage.
 It is only by the universal spread of Christianity over the world, that the reign of righteousness and justice is to be established: and of whom can it be said that he shall inherit all nations, but of Jesus Christ?”
 (Clarke)